marmelab/react-admin/docs/SelectInput.md

 ## `choices`

-An array of objects representing the choices to show in the dropdown.
+An array of objects that represents the choices to show in the dropdown.
 The objects must have at least two fields: one to use for the option name, and the other to use for the option value.
 By default, `<SelectInput>` will use the `id` and `name` fields.

 ```jsx
 const choices = [